Skip to content

 • If you suspect that your child is a reluctant attender or is unhappy at school, do not keep them at home.
 Contact the school as soon as possible so that any difficulties can be resolved;

 • Take an interest in your child’s education.
-Ask them about their day and praise and encourage their achievements at school, (if the children can see that you value education, they will too);
+Ask them about their day and praise and encourage their achievements at school (If the children can see that you value education, they will too);

 • Attend any meetings that you are invited to regarding attendance;

-• Make medical/dental appointments out of school hours or during the school holidays wherever possible
+• Make medical/dental appointments out of school hours or during the school holidays wherever possible.

-What does Oldway do to support attendance rates?
+What does Oldway do to support attendance?

 • Monitoring of attendance and consultation with parents is ongoing;